iRaied/Boston/README.md

 ## Installation
 This code runs with Python version 3.* and requires some libraries, to install these libraries you will need to execute:
 `pip install`

+You will need to download Boston & Seattle Dataset from https://www.kaggle.com/airbnb/boston and https://www.kaggle.com/airbnb/seattle